ionic-team/ionic-portals/website/docs/for-ios/live-update-provider.md

 ## Reloading After a Sync

-Reload a provider-backed Portal the same way you'd reload an Appflow-backed one &mdash; see [Reload Portals with Live Updates](./how-to/reloading-with-live-updates.md) for the pattern, substituting the `syncProvider()` call shown above wherever that guide calls `LiveUpdateManager.shared.sync(...)`.
+Reload a provider-backed Portal the same way you'd reload an Appflow-backed one.
+See [Reload Portals with Live Updates](./how-to/reloading-with-live-updates.md) for the pattern, substituting the `syncProvider()` call shown above wherever that guide calls `LiveUpdateManager.shared.sync(...)`.